 Does a prior graduate degree constitute a GRE waiver?

 Individuals who have a graduate degree from an accredited university in the United States do not need to submit GRE scores.
+An official GRE waiver is not required in this situation.
 International applicants who have earned graduate degrees outside of the US need to submit GRE scores.